boostorg/hof/doc/src/example_overloading.md

         ));
     }

 The `id` parameter passed to the lambda is the [`identity`](identity.md) function.
 As explained in the article, this is used to delay the lookup of types by making it a dependent type(i.e. the type depends on a template parameter), which is necessary to avoid compile errors.
+The [`eval`](eval.md) function that is called will pass this `identity` function to the lambdas.

 The advantage of using the Fit library instead of the solution in Baptiste Wicht's blog, is that [`conditional`](conditional.md) allows more than just two conditions.
 So if